2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

  * You have a basic level of practice with AWS concepts.
  * You have access to an AWS account with sufficient permissions, to create and assign AWS IAM roles, and to create EC2 instances from AWS Marketplace.
  * You have access to AWS Management Console, though you can later adapt the steps for a scripted/automated deployment.
- * You're using a Linux-based station with [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed.
- * You have admin-level access to your EKS clusters through `kubectl`; this level of access is notably required to configure components and RBAC settings that Krossboard needs to retrieve metrics from Kubernetes.
+ * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.

 ## Summary of Steps
 The installation steps would be straightforward and can be summarized as follows: